-Bela Silva was born in Lisbon, Portugal, and studied at both the
+Bela Silva was born in Lisbon, Portugal, and studied at:

 She currently lives between Lisbon and Brussels, Belgium.